September Massacres: Conciergerie, Saint Firmin and Bernardins

 Late in the afternoon, they went to Tour Saint-Bernard (belonging to a confiscated monastery Collège des Bernardins, located in the Sansculotte district) where forgers of assignats were jailed.
-(Almost all of them were locked up in the previous three months.)
+(Almost all of them had been locked up over the previous three months.)
 The pattern of semi-formal executions followed by the popular tribunals was for condemned prisoners to be ordered "transferred" and then taken into the prison courtyard where they would be cut down.
 One man was released after he was recognized as a thief.
 The participants in the killing received bread, wine and cheese, and some money.

 In the early evening, groups broke into another Paris prison, the Conciergerie, via an open door in a side stair.
 The massacre was more uncontrolled in the Conciergerie than in the Prison de l'Abbaye.
-In the Conciergerie, the staff did not cooperate by turning the prisoners to the mob; instead, the mob broke into the cells themselves.
+In the Conciergerie, the staff did not cooperate by turning the prisoners to the mob; instead, the mob broke into the cells.
 The massacre continued from late evening through the night until morning.
 Of 488 prisoners in the Conciergerie, 378 were killed during the massacre.
 One woman in the Conciergerie, Marie Gredeler, a bookseller who was accused of murder, was tied to a pole, killed, and mutilated.

-According to Prudhomme people sat on the stairs of the Palace of Justice watching the butchery in the courtyard.
+According to Louis-Marie Prudhomme, people sat on the stairs of the Palace of Justice watching the butchery in the courtyard.
 Not far away Restif de la Bretonne saw bodies piled high on Pont au Change in front of the Châtelet, then thrown in the river.
 He recorded the atrocities he witnessed in Les Nuits de Paris (1794).

-Before midnight the seminary Saint Firmin was visited by just four men, who killed all the seminarians.
-All of them were detained in August according to Cassignac; the average age of the prisoners was 47.
-At 2.30 in the morning, the Assembly was informed that most of the prisons were empty.
+Before midnight the seminary Saint Firmin was visited by four men, who killed all the seminarians.
+All of them were detained in August according to Cassagnac.
+At 2:30 am, the Assembly was informed that most of the prisons were empty.
 The next morning the Assembly was still involved with the defense of the city; Hérault de Séchelles presided.
 It decided the other prisoners had to wait for their trial because of a temporary lack of judges.

 Bicêtre and Salpêtrière

 Bicêtre, a hospital for men and boys that also served as a prison for beggars and the homeless, was visited twice that day after a rumor that there were thousands of rifles stored there.
 The commander brought seven cannons.
-According to Cassignac François Hanriot and his battalion were present; 56 prisoners were released.
-The average age of the 170 victims was 24–25 years, 41 were between 12 and 18 years old, and 58 were under 20.
+According to Cassagnac François Hanriot and his battalion were present; 56 prisoners were released, and 170 were killed.
 Mayor Pétion did not have much influence discussing humanity with them.

 At dawn Salpêtrière, a hospice for women and girls to which a prison was attached, was visited.
-The number of victims is exactly known: 35 women, including 23 underaged.
-The average age of the 35 victims was 45 - only one of them, Marie Bertrand, a diocesan from Dyon, was 17 years old - and 52 were released according to Cassignac.
+The number of victims was 35 women, including 23 underaged; 52 were released according to Cassagnac.